crim-ca/pydggsapi/docs/source/tinydb_configuration/index.rst

    - ``dggrsId``: :ref:`the dggrs provider ID <dggrs>`

-   - ``dggrs_zone_id_repr``: It is a string to indicate the zone ID representation used in the datasource.
+   - ``dggrs_zoneid_repr``: It is a string to indicate the zone ID representation used in the datasource.
 It must be in one of the values from the following selection list :

       - ``['int', 'textual', 'hexstring']``